 Evolution is presented as a unifying concept in biology.
 Topics include evolutionary mechanisms, earth history, and cosmological theories.
 The history of major groups of plants and animals is discussed as well as the reason for the present distribution of organisms.
 Three hours of lecture per week.
-Prerequisite: BIO 121 or equivalent

-Nutrition and Human Development
+BIO 210 Nutrition and Human Development 3

 This course will examine nutrition throughout the human life cycle.
 Nutrition during periconception, pregnancy, lactation, childhood, adolescence and adulthood will be reviewed.
 The course will also examine nutrition in public health in both the developed and developing world.

 Prerequisite: BIO 111 or permission of instructor